 3 Justification

 The support of wireline access has been specified in TS 23.501/502/503 and in TS 23.316 in Rel-16.
 Security requirements and procedures are specified in TS 33.501 Annex O. However, some scenarios have not been addressed or partially solved during Rel-16 study/normative work.
-To better support Wireline access in 5G system and Trusted Non-3GPP Access network, the issues not solved need further studies in Rel-18.
+For trusted non-3GPP access, SA2 has defined support for TNAP mobility but related security aspects is not defined yet.
+To address those scenarios to better support Wireline access in 5G system and Trusted Non-3GPP Access network, SA2 has approved a SID on 5WWC phase 2 in Rel-18.
+Security aspects of SA2 5WWC SID need to be studied in SA3 in Rel-18.

-NOTE: Non-3GPP devices are defined by SA1.

 4 Objective

 The objectives of this study are to:

-Whether and how to identify, authenticate and authorize the non-3GPP devices behind the 5G-RG connecting to the network.
+Whether and how to identify, authenticate and authorize the non-3GPP devices behind the Residential Gateway (RG) connecting to the network.

-Whether and how to securely provide differentiated services for UE and Non-3GPP devices connected behind a 5G RG.
-This may imply studying ways for 5GC to identify Non-3GPP devices connected behind a 5G RG and how to authenticate and authorize them for different services.
-Their traffic need to be protected to the extent possible.
-Conclusions may differ for UE and for Non-3GPP devices.
+Whether and how to identify, authenticate and authorize the 3GPP devices (UE or N5CW devices) behind the Residential Gateway (RG) connecting to the network.

+Whether and how the security aspects for TNAP mobility can be supported in the 5GS.

 5 Expected Output and Time scale